ssp6/web-injection-token-gate/packages/api/README.md

+# This is API to Web3 site injection token gating

+It's pretty simple and nearly definitely has some flaws, but it just ensures that a user has access to wallet (using `/signIn`) and then ensures that wallet meets the criteria of the [guild](https://alpha.guild.xyz) set by the site owner.

-# Serverless Framework Node with Typescript HTTP API on AWS
+## Serverless Framework Node with Typescript HTTP API on AWS

 This template demonstrates how to make a simple HTTP API with Node.js and Typescript running on AWS Lambda and API Gateway using the Serverless Framework v1.